unity3d-jp/MeshSync/Readme_EN.md

   - MeshSync will attempt to apply any additional deformers, but if there is a SkinCluster before or after them they may not apply correctly.
   - Check "Bake Deformers" to sync the results of applying all deformers.
 This will mostly sync the Mesh on both the Maya and Unity sides, but this will result in loss of Skinning and BlendShape information.
 - Checing "Double Sided" will cause the Mesh to become double-sided on the Unity side
-- Be advised that the negative scale is only supported for certain elements.
+- Be advised that the negative scale is only partially supported.
   - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.
 - Non-polygon shape data such as NURBS is not supported.
 - Instancing is supported, but instancing for skinned meshes is currently not supported (on the Unity side they all end up in the same position as the original instance).